-Investigators examined if alcohol reduces weight gain among women.
-Doctors have widely reported that it does.
-To do so, investigators studied over 19,000 women aged 38.9 years or older.
 The womens’ weight was initially in the normal range.
-The study recorded information about the diets and lifestyles of the women for nearly 13 years.
+The study recorded facts about the diets and lifestyles of the women for nearly13 years.

-These findings held among subgroups of women based on age, smoking, level of physical activity, and initial weight.
+These findings held among subgroups of women based on age, smoking, physical activity, and initial weight.

 There was an inverse relationship between amount of alcohol consumed and weight.
 That is, the more alcohol women drank, the lower was their weight.